NgHngK/AAGCN-Sign-Language-Recognition-999-classes/README.md

 About the model, based on the original Graph Convolution Networks (GCN) and the inspiration with Transformer, I combined GCN model with Attention Mechanism.
 This includes spatial (Identifies and highlights key joints in the skeleton graph), temporal (Highlights important time frames in the sequence), and channel attentions (Identifies important feature channels in terms of output from convolutional layers).

 # Results
 We have just had the result on 100 classes, which is 94.3%.
-The performance of this model on 999 classes will be updated soon.
+The detailed performance of the model on 100 classes is shown in the article, named as "VSL paper (final).pdf" The performance of this model on 1000 classes will be updated soon.

 # Conclusion
 For a better understand of my work, please read the article.